Foreign central banks' U.S. debt holdings rise: Fed

-The Fed said its holdings of so-called “other” securities held in custody and reported at face value rose by $142 million to stand at $38.591 billion.
+The Fed said its holdings of so-called “other” securities held in custody and reported at face value fell by $259 million to stand at $38.1 billion.
 These securities include non-marketable U.S. Treasury securities, supranationals, corporate bonds, asset-backed securities and commercial paper.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest foreign holders of Treasuries.